IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 {{RFC9332}}, which prioritizes L4S traffic in a weighted scheduler and achives fairness with additional marking for the L4S flows.

-## Why is it a self-clocked algorithm? {#why-selfclock}

-Self-clocked congestion control algorithms provide a benefit over their rate-based counterparts in that the former consists of two adaptation
-mechanisms:

-* A reference window computation that evolves over a longer timescale (several RTTs) especially when the reference window evolution is dictated by estimated delay (to minimize vulnerability to, e.g., short-term delay variations).
-The term reference window is used instead of congestion window, as the reference window does not set an absolute limit on the bytes in flight.

-* A fine-grained congestion control given by the self-clocking; it operates on a shorter time scale (1 RTT).
-The benefits of self-clocking are also elaborated upon in {{TFWC}}.
-The self-clocking however acts more like an emergency break as bytes in flight can exceed the reference window only to a certain degree.
-The rationale is to be able to transmit large video frames and avoid that they are unnecessarily queued up on the sender side, but still prevent a large network queue.

-A rate-based congestion control algorithm typically adjusts the rate based on delay and loss.
-The congestion detection needs to be done with a certain time lag to avoid overreaction to spurious congestion events such as delay spikes.
-Despite the fact that there are two or more congestion indications, the outcome is that there is still only one mechanism to adjust the sending rate.
-This makes it difficult to reach the goals of high throughput and prompt reaction to congestion.

 ## Requirements on media and feedback protocol {#requirements-media}

 SCReAM was originally designed to with with RTP + RTCP where {{RFC8888}} was